berdaniera/markr/README.md

 ## Usage example

-markr can easily be integrated into your existing workflow:
+markr can easily be integrated into your existing analysis:

 ```r
 datin = readr::read_csv("./data/example.csv")